MGPoirot/web2mp3/README.md

 In the background, audio is downloaded, and mp3 tags are applied.

+## Supported platforms

+currently only YouTube, but I'll add soundcloud soon

+## Use agreement

-For to be used to download copyrighted audio.
+Not to be used to download copyrighted audio.